EshaG23/Hackathonix-2.0-Team-Threads/README.md

-# Hackathonix-2.0-Team-Threads
+# BlueScan
-# Water Body Health: Community-Driven Eichhornia Tracking
+### Community-Driven Eichhornia Tracking for Water Body Health

+An AI-powered platform that enables citizens to monitor water bodies and detect **Water Hyacinth (Eichhornia)** infestations using crowdsourced images and intelligent analysis.

+---

-## Hackathon Theme
+# Hackathon Project

+This project was developed during **Hackathonix 2.0** under the theme:

 **Open Innovation 1 – Environment & Sustainability**

-This project was developed as part of a hackathon under the **Open Innovation category focusing on Environment & Sustainability**, aiming to create technology-driven solutions for environmental sustainability.
+The goal of this track was to build **technology-driven solutions that address real environmental challenges** and promote sustainable ecosystems.

+Our team focused on tackling the growing issue of **water body degradation caused by invasive aquatic plants**.

 ---

 # Problem Statement

-**Water Body Health: Community-Driven Eichhornia Tracking**
+## Water Body Health: Community-Driven Eichhornia Tracking

-Water Hyacinth (*Eichhornia*) spreads rapidly across lakes and water bodies, clogging waterways and harming aquatic ecosystems.
-It blocks sunlight from reaching underwater plants and reduces oxygen levels in the water, often resulting in fish deaths and ecological imbalance.
+Water Hyacinth (*Eichhornia*) is one of the **world's most invasive aquatic plants**.
+It spreads rapidly across lakes and water bodies, forming dense mats on the water surface.

+This causes several ecological problems:

+- Blocks sunlight from reaching underwater plants
+- Reduces oxygen levels in water
+- Harms fish and aquatic biodiversity
+- Disrupts the natural balance of lake ecosystems
+- Makes water bodies difficult to use and restore

-Local authorities frequently become aware of the extent of infestation only after a large portion of the water body is covered.
-Manual reporting from citizens is often imprecise and lacks accurate geographic information, making monitoring and cleanup efforts inefficient.
+In many cases, **authorities become aware of the infestation only after large portions of the lake are already affected**.

-The challenge is to create a **crowdsourced image analysis platform** where citizens can upload photos of water bodies.
-The system should use **AI-based visual analysis** to estimate the percentage of water hyacinth coverage and automatically highlight affected areas for faster cleanup response.
+Citizen reports often lack **accurate geographic information and quantitative analysis**, making it difficult for authorities to assess the severity of the problem and respond quickly.

+### The Challenge

+Build a **crowdsourced environmental monitoring platform** where:

+- Citizens can upload images of water bodies
+- AI analyzes the images to detect water hyacinth
+- The system estimates infestation levels
+- Authorities can quickly identify affected regions and plan cleanup actions

 ---

 # Our Solution

-We developed a **Community-Driven Water Body Monitoring System** that combines citizen participation and AI-based image analysis to track the spread of Eichhornia in lakes and water bodies.
+We developed **BlueScan**, a **community-driven water body monitoring platform** that combines:

+- Citizen participation
+- AI-based image analysis
+- Geospatial lake monitoring

-The system allows citizens to capture images of nearby water bodies and upload them through a simple interface.
-These images are analyzed using a lightweight AI model to estimate the level of water hyacinth coverage.
+Citizens can capture images of nearby lakes and upload them through the platform.

+These images are analyzed using a **lightweight AI segmentation model** that estimates the percentage of water surface covered by **Eichhornia**.

-Based on this analysis, the system generates a **Water Body Health Score** and marks infestation hotspots on a monitoring dashboard.
-This enables local authorities and environmental teams to quickly identify affected regions and plan targeted cleanup operations.
+Based on this analysis, the system generates a **Water Body Health Score** and highlights infestation hotspots on an **interactive monitoring dashboard**.

+This enables environmental teams and authorities to **detect problems early and respond faster**.

 ---

+# Key Features

+## Geo-Verified Citizen Reporting
+Users can submit reports from nearby lakes with **location verification**, ensuring that reports correspond to the correct water body.

+## AI-Based Hyacinth Detection
+An AI model analyzes uploaded images and estimates the **percentage of water surface covered by water hyacinth**.

+## Interactive Lake Monitoring Map
+All monitored lakes are visualized on a **map dashboard**, allowing quick identification of infestation hotspots.

+## Water Body Health Score
+The system converts image analysis results into a **lake health indicator**, helping authorities track ecosystem conditions.

+## Decision Support for Authorities
+Environmental teams can identify **priority lakes for intervention and cleanup operations**.

+---

-# Impact
+# Environmental Impact

-This project supports environmental sustainability by:
+BlueScan contributes to environmental sustainability by:

 - Enabling **early detection of invasive aquatic plants**
-- Encouraging **community participation in environmental monitoring**
+- Encouraging **community participation in ecosystem monitoring**
-- Improving efficiency of **lake cleanup operations**
+- Supporting **data-driven lake restoration efforts**
 - Protecting **freshwater ecosystems and aquatic biodiversity**

+The platform transforms **citizen observations into actionable environmental intelligence**.

 ---

-# Sustainable Development Goals Addressed
+# Sustainable Development Goals Supported

-This project contributes to multiple **United Nations Sustainable Development Goals (SDGs)** by improving monitoring and protection of freshwater ecosystems.
+This project contributes to several **United Nations Sustainable Development Goals (SDGs)**.

-### 1. SDG 6 – Clean Water and Sanitation
+## SDG 6 – Clean Water and Sanitation
-Water hyacinth spreads rapidly and degrades freshwater ecosystems by blocking sunlight and reducing oxygen levels in lakes and rivers.
-Our system enables **early detection and monitoring of invasive plants**, helping authorities maintain healthy water bodies.
+Early detection of water hyacinth helps maintain **healthy freshwater ecosystems** and improves water body management.

-### 2. SDG 11 – Sustainable Cities and Communities
+## SDG 11 – Sustainable Cities and Communities
-Urban lakes and water bodies are essential for sustainable cities.
-By monitoring lake health and identifying infestation hotspots, the system supports **better management of urban water resources**.
+Urban lakes play a critical role in city ecosystems.
+Monitoring lake health supports **sustainable urban environmental management**.

-### 3. SDG 13 – Climate Action
+## SDG 13 – Climate Action
-Healthy lakes and wetlands contribute to climate resilience and environmental stability.
+Healthy wetlands and lakes contribute to **climate resilience and ecological balance**.
-Our monitoring platform helps protect these ecosystems and supports **data-driven environmental management**.

-### 4. SDG 14 – Life Below Water
+## SDG 14 – Life Below Water
-Water hyacinth reduces oxygen levels in water and threatens fish and aquatic organisms.
-By detecting infestations early, the project helps **protect aquatic biodiversity and ecosystems**.
+Reducing water hyacinth infestation helps protect **aquatic organisms and biodiversity**.

-### 5. SDG 15 – Life on Land
+## SDG 15 – Life on Land
-Water hyacinth is an **invasive alien species** that disrupts natural ecosystems.
+Water hyacinth is an **invasive alien species**.
+Monitoring its spread helps protect natural ecosystems and biodiversity.
-The system helps track and control its spread, contributing to the protection of biodiversity.

 ---

-# Team Members
+# Team Threads
+Ramdeobaba University, Nagpur

-- **Samrudhi**
+- Samrudhi
-- **Esha**
+- Esha
-- **Ashish**
+- Ashish
-- **Prakash**
+- Prakash

 ---

 # Conclusion

-By combining **AI-powered image analysis with community participation**, this project creates a scalable and efficient system to monitor water bodies and control the spread of invasive species like Eichhornia.
-The platform supports sustainable ecosystem management and contributes to achieving global Sustainable Development Goals.
+BlueScan demonstrates how **AI, community participation, and geospatial monitoring** can be combined to address real environmental challenges.

+By transforming simple citizen-uploaded images into **environmental insights**, the platform enables faster detection of ecological threats and supports **sustainable management of water bodies**.

+The solution has the potential to scale across **multiple cities and regions**, creating a powerful tool for protecting freshwater ecosystems.